Endeavor Advising Guidelines for College Applications Students

 3. Update your CustomCollegePlan account promptly and regularly.
 This allows us to stay updated on which To Do’s you’ve completed and the status of application components so that we can plan for our meetings.

 4. Understand your high school's requirements and process for documents.
 Your school may require use of a certain system (such as Naviance, SCOIR, or Parchment) for important documents like letters of recommendation and transcripts.
 Your school may also require preliminary information or set specific deadlines for requesting documents, as well.
 Your best resource for questions about your school’s requirements is your high school counselor.
-Please share this information promptly with your Advisor.
+Please share this information promptly with your Endeavor Advisor.

 5. Meet deadlines that you set with your Advisor.
 We will create a plan for completing components, drafting essays, and submitting applications; meeting application deadlines depends on completing smaller assignments on time.
 If a student misses more than one deadline during the application phase, their Advisor will notify parents by email.
+All writing must be completed by December 1st, 2025.

 6. Have written work complete in our shared Google folder no later than 48 hours prior to meetings.
 This ensures we have time to read drafts and provide meaningful feedback.
 If a student’s work is done at the last minute repeatedly, their Advisor will notify parents by email.